 PRESCRIPTION MEDICATIONS: Make sure you bring an adequate supply for the trip.

 ONE-QUART WATER BOTTLE OR HYDRATION PACK: One-quart water bottle or hydration pack for each person.
-Potable water is available for free refills at the Glacier Lodge.
+Clean, potable water is available at all lodge locations on our trips.
+We are a plastic water bottle-free company; please help us reduce plastic waste by bringing your own water bottle.

 SMALL FLASHLIGHT OR HEADLAMP: Needed from late July through September.